jw9730/hot/README.md

-# hot
+# Higher-Order Transformers

-[NeurIPS'21] Transformers Generalize DeepSets and Can be Extended to Graphs and Hypergraphs
+We will release the official implementation during early November.